|Mr Dazhu Yang

 |Mr Luis Carlos Longoria Gandara

-Director - Division for Latin America
+Director - Division for Latin America and the Caribbean

 Dr. Longoria holds a Master’s degree from Surrey University, United Kingdom, in nuclear technology and a Doctorate in nuclear physics from Imperial College, London.
 He joined the IAEA in February 2012 prior to which he was Director of Scientific Research at the Mexican Nuclear Research Institute.
 In this capacity he was responsible for directing and developing scientific and technological research in nuclear and non -nuclear applications.
 He has published a large number of scientific papers and has given presentations of his work at many international scientific conferences and symposiums.
 He is a member of his country’s prestigious Engineering and Science academies.